KenzKD/ONE_Unity_Template/README.md

 1) **[AudioManager](https://github.com/KenzKD/ONE_Unity_Template/blob/main/Assets/Scripts/Manager%20Scripts/AudioManager.cs)**

     - `PlaySFX(String AudioClipName)` -> Plays a Sound Effect using the AudioClipName
-    - `sfxAllowOverlap = true/false` -> A bool variable to Allow SFX to Overlap one Another.
+    - `SetSFXAllowOverlap(bool allowOverlap)` -> A bool variable to Allow SFX to Overlap one Another.
+By default it is set to false.
+    - `SetSFXLooping(bool isLooping)` -> A bool variable to Toggle looping of sfxSource.
 By default it is set to false.

 2) **[ScoreManager](https://github.com/KenzKD/ONE_Unity_Template/blob/main/Assets/Scripts/Manager%20Scripts/ScoreManager.cs)**